Rich2/learnscala/README.md

 Strat/assembly

-and then copy the jar from the openstrat/strat/target/scala2.13/ into the learnscala/lib folder.
+and then copy the resulting jar from the openstrat/strat/target/scala2.13/ into the learnscala/lib folder.